 “The Tolkien estate will insist that the main shape of the Second Age is not altered,” said Shippey.
 “Sauron invades Eriador, is forced back by a Númenorean expedition, returns to Númenor.
 There, he corrupts the Númenoreans and seduces them to break the ban of the Valar.
 All this, the course of history, must remain the same.”

 Shippey also confirmed that the Third Age of Middle-earth — in which The Hobbit and The Lord of the Rings are set — is off-limits for the series, suggesting that there won’t be any hobbits to be found in the show.

 Watch this space as we bring you further updates.

-Meanwhile, in New Zealand, the Hobbiton movie set, inspired by the last LOTR series continues to attract thousands of visitors, with attendance records being broken every year.
+The Hobbiton movie set, attract thousands of visitors, with attendance records being broken every year.

-Dart River Safaris takes fans to a remote LOTR Glenorchy location.
+Dart River Safaris takes fans to a remote LOTR South Island location.